 TeensLive your dream of being a drummer at the Rhythm!
 Discovery Center .
 See drum sets from major percussionists in music history and find your own rhythm on one of hundreds of instruments from around the world.

-Revel in the excitement of college sports at the NCAA Hall of Champions .
-Experience the trials and triumphs of student athletes in an NCAA original high-definition, wide-screen film.
+Celebrate college sports at the NCAA Hall of Champions .
+Experience the trials and triumphs of student athletes in an original wide-screen film.
 See your favorite college team's memorabilia and test your trivia knowledge in the Arena, which houses displays for each of the 23 NCAA sports.
-In the interactive Play gallery, you can take a shot at the free-throw line or try a simulated downhill ski run.
+In the interactive Play gallery, take a shot at the free-throw line or try a simulated downhill ski run.

 Swing like Tarzan and zoom down zip lines at Go Ape in Eagle Creek Park, a 20-minute drive from downtown.
 This course includes 39 crossings in five sections, each going higher into the forest canopy and finishing with an exciting zip line.